eMetaboHUB/Forum-DiseasesChem/app/Analyzes/Enrichment_to_graph/README.md

 **/!\ WARNING:** the path to the configuration file **MUST** be the relative path from the repository root, such as *app/Analyzes/.../.../config.ini* to correspond to the path of the file on the GitLab repo.

 All triples will be exported in the Docker Virtuoso share directory.
 A file named *upload_Enrichment_SUBJECT_OBJECT.sh* can then be used to load triples into Virtuoso.

+Several metadata are created to fully describe the created triples.
+The created graph is defined to be a void:Linkset and its location on the ftp server is indicated using the *void:dataDump* predicate.
+The result table that have been filtered to produce these triples is also indicated with the *dcterm:source* predicate.
+For this resource table, its location on the ftp server is also indicated using the *dcat:downloadURL* predicate and all graphs that that have been used as resource in the computation process (metab2mesh_requesting_virtuoso), to produce this table, are also indicated using the predicate *dcterm:source*.